sheilasaia/sheilasaia-website/content/home/teaching.md

 # upcoming workshops:

+- *American Geophysical Union (AGU) 2019 Coding Help Desk* - If you write code for your research and will be attending the AGU 2019 Fall Meeting, consider volunteering at the AGU Coding Help Desk.
+Find out more about the event and sign-up to volunteer [here](https://github.com/sheilasaia/agu-2019-coding-help-desk).

+# past workshops:

 - *Data Manipulation, Analysis, and Visualization in R using the Tidyverse* - I'm co-organizing a workshop with Dr. Ashton Drew for [Transmitting Science](https://www.transmittingscience.org/) in Barcelona, Spain from November 4-8, 2019.
 You can read more about the workshop and sign up [here](https://www.transmittingscience.org/courses/statistics-and-bioinformatics/data-manipulation-analysis-visualization-in-r-using-tidyverse/).

-# past workshops:

 - *Exploring Spatial Data with `sf`* - I organized and lead an workshop introducing to the sf package to NC State BAE 590 students.
 Code and slides from this class can be found [here](https://github.com/sheilasaia/sf-workshop-bae590).